Nearly geodesic surfaces are filling

 It is elementary to prove $2e^{-2r}+4r \geq 2$ and hence $\area(\partial B(r)) \geq 2\vol(B(r)).$ Now consider a ball $B(r)$ such that $\vol(B(r))=\vol(M)$.
 By classical isoperimetric inequality for topological balls in hyperbolic $3$-space (e.g., [\citenum{cdPresentationLengthVolume}, p.2]), we have

 Equality is only achieved at $r=0$ and hence it is a strict inequality.
-Let $V(r)=\vol (B(r))$. [\citenum{bglsCountingArithmeticLattices}, p.
+Let $V(r)=\vol (B(r))$ and $\rk(\pi_1(M))$ the rank of $\pi_1(M)$. [\citenum{bglsCountingArithmeticLattices}, p.
 2204] gives an explicit formula relating the rank of a lattice to its covolume, which for $\psltc$ is

 where $\epsilon=0.104/10$ (we have used Meyerhoff's estimate \cite{mrLowerBoundVolume} of the Margulis constant) and we have used \eqref{volume}. \end{proof}

 \begin{exa} There exists a sequence of $3$-manifolds $M_j$ admitting a filling torus such that $\rank(M_j)\rightarrow \infty$. \end{exa} \begin{proof} The construction in \Cref{fillinghyperbolic} is an immersed annulus which under the covering transformations glues to a filling torus in the manifold with an eight-fold cover $S_2 \times S^1$.
 The same construction applies to the manifold whose $4g$-fold cover is $S_g\times S^1$ and produces a filling torus. \end{proof}